Microcement bathroom cost

 Should you?
 For most homeowners, no. Microcement application requires:

 A poorly applied microcement bathroom will look amateur — visible trowel marks, uneven thickness, inconsistent color, and potential adhesion failures.
-The labor cost of $5–10/sqft is money well spent for a finish that will last decades and look beautiful every day.
+Professional installation is money well spent for a finish that will last decades and look beautiful every day.
+For an exact quote tailored to your project, contact us.

 The exception: If you're a contractor or skilled tradesperson looking to add microcement to your services, we offer professional training programs and ongoing technical support.
 Many of our certified applicators started with our training and now run successful microcement businesses.